nodecopter/nodecopter.com/pages/guides/getting_started.md

 * look at the many already existing [modules](/modules) you can use
-* always build in a panic function that lands the drone safely and that you can easily use if the drone is gone wild
+* always build in a panic function that lands the drone safely and that you can easily use if the drone has gone wild
 * use this panic function to handle exceptions and maybe even on process.exit
 * [We've assembled some ideas for projects, have a look!](/ideas)